eleven-labs/api-validator/README.md

 ### Working with Symfony HTTPFoundation Requests

-You will need an adapter in order to valide symfony request.
+You will need an adapter in order to validate symfony requests.

 We recommend you to use the [symfony/psr-http-message-bridge](https://github.com/symfony/psr-http-message-bridge)